goqadze/React-Redux-Courses/README.md

 ### See all tags

-Run `git tag` for list of all available tags
+Run `git tag` or `git tag -n` with messages for list of all available tags

 ### Checkout repo at tag